ynqa/wego/README.md

 Vector("King") - Vector("Man") + Vector("Woman") = Vector("Queen")
 ```

-Like this example, it could calculate word meaning by arithmetic operations between vectors.
+Like this example, the models generate the vectors that could calculate word meaning by arithmetic operations for other vectors.

-## Features
-Listed models for word embedding, and checked it already implemented.

-### Models
+## Models
 - [x] Word2Vec
   - Distributed Representations of Words and Phrases
 and their Compositionality [[pdf]](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)